nothingrotf/blog/articles/game-of-life.md

 The game was created trying to reproduce the alterations and changes in groups of living beings, having applications in several areas of science.

 First of all we need to know how that happen.
-The game follow some simple rules that are defined to each new **generation**; thus, based on an image on a two-dimensional **board** pre-defined or random, ranging from fixed to chaotic patterns.
+The game follow some simple rules that are defined to each new **generation**; thus, based on an two-dimensional **board** pre-defined or random, ranging from fixed to chaotic patterns.

 ### The rules: